 Managing Member Default Losses and Liquidity Needs Through the Crisis Continuum.
 The Recovery Plan would describe the risk management surveillance, tools, and governance that NSCC may employ across an increasing stress environment, which is referred to as the "Crisis Continuum."
 This description would identify those tools that can be employed to mitigate losses, and mitigate or minimize liquidity needs, as the market environment becomes increasingly stressed.
-The phases of the Crisis Continuum would include (1) a stable market phase, (2) a stressed market phase, (3) a phase commencing with NSCC's decision to cease to act for a Member or Affiliated Family of Members,20 and (4) a recovery phase.
-This section of the Recovery Plan would address conditions and circumstances relating to NSCC's decision to cease to act for a Member (referred to in the R&W Plan as a "defaulting Member," and the event as a "Member default") pursuant to the Rules.21
+The phases of the Crisis Continuum would include (1) a stable market phase, (2) a stress market phase, (3) a phase commencing with NSCC's decision to cease to act for a Member or Affiliated Family of Members (referred to in the Plan as the "Member default phase"), 20 and (4) a recovery phase.
+This section of the Recovery Plan would address conditions and circumstances relating to NSCC's decision to cease to act for a Member pursuant to the Rules.21 In the Plan, "cease to act" and the events that may lead to such decision, are used within the context of Rule 46 of the Rules.22 Further, for ease of reference, the R&W Plan would, for purposes of the Plan, use the term "Member default" to refer to the event or events that precipitate NSCC ceasing to act for a Member or an Affiliated Family, would use the term "Defaulting Member" to refer to a Member for which NSCC has ceased to act, and would use the term "Member Default Losses" to refer to losses that arise out of or relate to the Member default (including any losses that arise from liquidation of that Member's portfolio), and to distinguish such losses from those that arise out of the business or other events not related to a Member default, which are separately addressed in the Plan.